Updated May 2024

 Expressive photography will not appeal to everyone.

-Conversely, other people will simply enjoy documenting aspects of their lives and showing their photos on social media and will have no desire to go any deeper with their photography.
+On the other hand, there are those who simply enjoy documenting aspects of their lives and showing their photos on social media and will have no desire to go any deeper with their photography, so for them expressive photography may sound like overkill.

 There are a few characteristics that define this approach to photography.